Acts 27

 Notes

-The Ἀδρίᾳ ("Adriatic Sea") in ancient usage did not refer only to the modern Adriatic between Italy and the Balkans but included the central Mediterranean south of Italy and west of Greece -- what is today sometimes called the Ionian Sea.
-Fourteen days adrift in this region is entirely consistent with the wind patterns described, and modern calculations of drift rates confirm that a ship driven from Cauda by a northeast wind would reach Malta in roughly two weeks.
+The Ἀδρίᾳ ("Adriatic Sea") in ancient usage referred not only to the modern Adriatic between Italy and the Balkans but also to the central Mediterranean south of Italy and west of Greece.
+Fourteen days adrift fits the wind patterns Luke describes; modern calculations suggest that a ship driven from Cauda by a northeast gale would reach Malta in roughly that span.

-The sailors ὑπενόουν προσάγειν τινὰ αὐτοῖς χώραν ("suspected that some land was approaching them") -- notice the unusual expression that the land was drawing near to them rather than they to it, capturing the helpless passivity of those aboard a storm-driven vessel.
-The decreasing depth from twenty to fifteen ὀργυιάς ("fathoms") confirmed that they were approaching a coast.
-Modern surveys of St. Paul's Bay in Malta match these soundings precisely.
+The sailors ὑπενόουν προσάγειν τινὰ αὐτοῖς χώραν ("suspected that some land was approaching them"), an unusual expression that captures the passivity of those aboard a storm-driven vessel.
+The decrease from twenty to fifteen ὀργυιάς ("fathoms") confirmed that they were nearing a coast.
+Modern surveys of St. Paul's Bay in Malta correspond closely to these soundings.

-Anchoring from the stern (rather than the bow, which was normal practice) kept the ship pointed toward shore, ready to be beached at first light.
-The sailors' attempt to flee in the ship's boat was pure self-preservation at the expense of the passengers.
-Paul's intervention is critical: he tells the centurion that divine promise and human action must work together.
-God had promised to save everyone, but that promise was to be fulfilled through the sailors' skill in beaching the ship.
-The centurion, who had earlier overruled Paul's advice (v.
-11), now trusts him completely and orders the soldiers to cut the boat loose -- an irrevocable decision that committed everyone to staying with the ship.
+Anchoring from the stern, rather than the usual bow anchoring, kept the ship facing shore and ready to be beached at first light.
+The sailors' attempt to flee was an act of self-preservation at the expense of the passengers.
+Paul's intervention makes clear that divine promise does not exclude human means: God had promised survival, yet the sailors were still necessary to bring the ship in.
+The centurion, who had earlier overruled Paul (v.
+11), now trusts him and orders the boat cut loose.

 Interpretations

-Paul's statement in verse 31 -- "Unless these men remain with the ship, you cannot be saved" -- raises an important theological question about the relationship between divine sovereignty and human responsibility.
-God had unconditionally promised that all lives would be spared (v.
+Paul's statement in verse 31 -- "Unless these men remain with the ship, you cannot be saved" -- raises the question of how divine sovereignty relates to human responsibility.
+God had promised that all lives would be spared (v.
 24), yet Paul says their survival depends on the sailors staying aboard.
-Reformed interpreters see this as a classic example of God ordaining both the ends and the means: the promise is certain, but it will be fulfilled through the instrumentality of the sailors' presence and seamanship.
-Arminian interpreters emphasize that this shows divine promises can be conditional on human cooperation, and that human agency is genuinely significant rather than merely apparent.
-Both traditions agree that Paul saw no contradiction between trusting God's promise and taking practical action to ensure its fulfillment.
+Reformed interpreters often take this as an example of God ordaining both ends and means: the promise is certain, and the sailors are the appointed instrument.
+Arminian interpreters often stress that divine promises may involve genuine human cooperation.
+Both traditions agree that Paul saw no tension between trusting God's promise and acting prudently.

 Paul Breaks Bread and Encourages All (vv.
 33-38)